Singapore’s Uber, Grab drivers now need to be licensed

 Operators could be fined up to S$10,000 per offence.
 The Registrar of Vehicles can also issue a general suspension order barring all drivers from driving for an operator that has had two or more instances of their drivers committing major offences within a rolling 12-month period.

-If a driver insists on driving for the operator during the suspension period, they could be fined up to S$2,000, imprisoned up to six months or both, depending on the number of offences.
+If a driver continues to drive for the operator during the suspension period, they could be fined up to S$2,000, imprisoned up to six months or both, depending on the number of offences.
 Their vocational licence could also be suspended or revoked.

 “Our regulations are not overly onerous, and I think.
-Service operators like Uber and Grab will agree that these are necessary for the interests of commuters,” said Mr Ng.
+Service operators like Uber and Grab will agree that these are necessary for the interest of commuters,” said Mr Ng.

 CRACKING DOWN ON TRAFFIC OFFENCES